RTXteam/RTX-KG2/README.md

-Aside from your host OS, you'll need to have an Amazon Web Services (AWS) authentication key that is configured to be able to read from the `s3://rtx-kg2` Amazon Simple Cloud Storage Service (S3) bucket (ask Stephen Ramsey to set this up) and to write to the S3 bucket `s3://rtx-kg2-public` (both in the `us-west-2` zone).
+Aside from your host OS, you'll need to have an Amazon Web Services (AWS) authentication key that is configured to be able to read from the `s3://rtx-kg2` Amazon Simple Cloud Storage Service (S3) bucket (ask Stephen Ramsey to set this up) and to write to the (publicly readable) S3 bucket `s3://rtx-kg2-public` (both buckets are in the `us-west-2` zone).
 The KG2 build script downloads the UMLS and SNOMED CT distributions from the private S3 bucket `rtx-kg2` (these distributions are encumbered by licenses so they cannot be put on a public server for download) and it uploads the final output `kg2.json` file to the public S3 bucket `rtx-kg2-public`.

 ## My normal EC2 instance

+The `build_kg2.py` script has been tested with the following instance type:

 - AMI: Ubuntu Server 18.04 LTS (HVM), SSD Volume Type - `ami-005bdb005fb00e791` (64-bit x86)
 - Instance type: `r5.4xlarge`